MicrosoftDocs/msix-docs/msix-src/app-installer/How-to-create-custom-app-installer-ux.md

 The App Installer App is used for all MSIX installations providing a consistent experience for all users installing an MSIX application.
 While this consistency is good, we want to also provide the ability for developers to customize the install experience that they are providing to their users.
 This feature is available on Windows 10 1709 and later.

-## Create your custom MsixAppInstallerData.xml file
+## Create your custom MSIXAppInstallerData.xml file

 The first thing you are going to need to customize your App Installer experience is the customization xml file.
 You can customize several features of your App Installer UX, to make your own unique installer experience.
-Be sure to save the file name as **MsixAppInstallerData.xml**
+Be sure to save the file name as **MSIXAppInstallerData.xml**

 Here is a list of parameters available for customization: